mosip/mosip-infra/deployment/v3/cluster/README.md

 * In case of Cloud installation with AWS the type of resource used is `t3.2xlarge` for above mentioned configuration.
 Do update the same in cluster.config while cluster creation.
 * In case of On-prem installation all the nodes should be there in same VPC so that there is no connectivity issue between them.

-## Wireguard Bastian Server
+## Wireguard bastion Server

-* There should be a wireguard bastian server for all the internal routings there with MOSIP cluster.
+* There should be a wireguard bastion server for all the internal routings there with MOSIP cluster.
 * The configuration for the same will be as follows:

 | no. of VM | no. of vCPU's | RAM | storage |